marssaxman/fleet/README.md

 interfaces for our virtual devices.
 We'll make it secure in "capability" style by granting each VM only those resources it should be able to manipulate.
-Finally, we'll make this system self-regulating by exposing the hypervisor as a virtual device and thereby allowing our VMs to create new VMs and subdelegate their resources.
+Finally, we'll make this system self-regulating by exposing the hypervisor as a virtual device, thereby allowing our VMs to create new VMs and subdelegate their resources.